 After time apart, it’s hard to be reminded of the family hierarchy, and of who the “favorites” are.
 We begin to compare our experience to others’, seeing that certain members are treated with more privileges than we are.
-This kind of favoritism shown to a relative sucks, and makes you feel inferior.
+This kind of favoritism shown to a relative hurts, and can make you (understandably) feel inferior.

 Unfortunately, despite the pain of favorites in families, preference is human nature.
 Thus, family is no different.